andy23512/blog-zh-tw/source/_posts/tangent-s-progress-for-charachorder-one-charachorder-two-and-master-forge.md

 My English and Chinese typing speed on CC1 are enough for me to use.
 But when programming, I still feel slow when I need to type numbers or symbols.
 I think I am still unfamiliar with the locations of those keys, and I want a practice tool for practicing them.
 I also need a good side project to practice some new frontend technologies, syntaxes, and other things I want to try.

 As a result, I recently started developing a new practice tool, called [Alnitak](https://andy23512.github.io/alnitak/).
 At the time of writing, it has already had a basic layout highlight and typing lessons for numbers and letters.
-About its latest features and details, I will update them in [this article](/@andy23512/SywN7okfC).
+About its latest features and details, I will update them in <a href="{% post_path alnitak-charachorder-one-practice-tool-developed-by-tangent %}">this article</a>.

 # 12. Awakening Ambidexterity / Dual Wielding